shubhamPassi/master-coding-interview/README.md

 ### Hash Tables Introduction

+A hash table is an **unordered** collection of **key-value** pairs, where each key is **unique**.

+Hash tables offer a combination of efficient **lookup**, **insert** and **delete** operations.
+Neither arrays nor linked lists can achieve this:

+-   A lookup in an unsorted array takes linear worst-case time.
+-   In a sorted array, a lookup using binary search is very fast, but insertions become inefficient;
+-   In a linked list an insertion can be efficient, but lookups take linear time.

 | Operation | Big O |
 | --------- | ----- |
 | insert    | O(1)  |